-In order to create Filters, Click on the Hyperlink ADD under the Filter section.
+To create Tableau Data Source Filters, Click on the Hyperlink ADD under the Filter section.

-Once you click on the ADD, a new window called Edit Data Source Filters will be opened as shown below.
+Once you click on the ADD, a new window called Edit Data Source Filters will open.
 To create our first data source filter, click on the Add button.

 Once you click on the Add.., a new window called Add Filter will be opened, and it contains a list of all the Columns available in the Tables.

 Tableau Data Source Filters on Measures

 Please select the Measure filed from the list of available fields (or Columns).
-From the below screenshot you can see that we are selecting the Sales Amount Measure as our filter field.
+From the below screenshot, you can see that we are choosing the Sales Amount Measure as our filter field.

 From the demonstration purpose, we are leaving the maximum value as it is and changed the minimum value to 2,471.
-I suggest you to refer Tableau Filters on Measures article to understand each and every property present in the following window.
+I suggest you to refer Tableau Filters on Measures article to understand each property present in the following window.

 Now you can see that the data source is showing 1 Filter under the Filter Section.
 Let us create one sample report to show either our newly created filter is working or not?

 To do so, Drag and Drop the First Name present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart as shown below.
+By default, tableau will generate the Bar Chart.
 For better understanding, we sorted the data in Ascending order based on the Sales Amount and added the Data Label to the Bar chart.

 As you can see from the above screenshot, Sales Amount of all the records are greater than 2,471

 Remove Data Source Filters in Tableau

 It is easy to remove the data source filters in tableau.
 To do so,

 - Go to the Data Source section, and click on the Edit Hyperlink.

-- This will open the list of available filters on that data source.
+- It opens the list of available filters on that data source.

-- Select the required filter and click on the Remove button as we shown below.
+- Please select the required filter and click on the Remove button.